nios-students/docs/wiki/HandbookforS1b1.md

 title: Handbook
 ---

 Still working on it.
-Any questions regarding this stream/ subject, please email us at unofficialnios[AT] gmail.com
+Any questions regarding this stream/ subject, please email us at [Unofficialnios@gmail.com](mailto:unofficialnios@gmail.com)
 -----------
 # Admission window
 - From 16th March to 31st July	Normal Fee
-- From 1st August to 15th August	, With  Late Fee of Rs.
-260
+- From 1st August to 15th August	, With  Late Fee of ₹260
-- From 16th August to 31st August	, With Late Fee of Rs.
-520
+- From 16th August to 31st August	, With Late Fee of ₹520
 - From 1st Sept. to 15th Sept.
-With Late Fee of Rs.
-910
+With Late Fee of ₹910

 # Important Dates
 1. TMA uploading **November (Last week)**